 c.
 Let there be a treaty between you and me, as there was between my father and your father: Asa was trying to keep the way open for pilgrims from the northern kingdom to come to Jerusalem, and this was a noble goal.
 His method was completely wrong.
 He gave treasure from the house of the LORD to a pagan king, and he made a treaty with that king.

 i.
 Asa seems to have forgotten that his covenant was with God, not with a pagan king.
 Under the covenant they made with God, the LORD was responsible to protect Judah.
-Now they put their treasure and their trust into a pagan king.
+Now they invested their treasure and their trust in a pagan king.

 ii.
 Asa would find that Ben-Hadad and Syria were worse enemies than Israel.